gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 her own fist.
 Hot tears stung Erileine's eyes.
 She opened his mouth to yell for help.

-And without warning, the mountain lurched beneath them.
+And without warning, the mountain lurched beneath them and Erileine shook herself free from Fraederiq and started to run.

 ---